moves-rwth/storm-website/documentation/obtain-storm/homebrew.md

 This installation method is currently not compatible with [Stormpy](https://moves-rwth.github.io/stormpy/){:target="_blank" .alert-link}—the python bindings of Storm.
 If you plan to use Stormpy, you should [build Storm from source](build.html){:.alert-link}.

-If you are running a version of macOS that is newer than Mavericks, you can use [homebrew](https://brew.sh/){:target="_blank"}, the "missing package manager for macOS".
+On macOS, you can use [homebrew](https://brew.sh/){:target="_blank"}, the "missing package manager for macOS" to install Storm.
 Once you have installed Homebrew, you need to make Homebrew aware of how to install Storm.
 In brew-speak, you need to *tap* the Storm Homebrew formulas

 ```console
 $ brew tap moves-rwth/storm